ChrisLeon84/Higgs-Boson-Challenge/README.md

 * Test different algorithms and features
 * Hyperparameter tuning

-I was able to see gradual improvement, and got the best results with an ensemble of 5 machine learning algorithms (neural network, gradient boosted decision trees, random forest, KNN, SVMs) with majority voting.
+I was able to see gradual improvement, and got the best results with an ensemble of 4 machine learning algorithms (neural network, gradient boosted decision trees, random forest, linear regression) with voting.
 The hyperparameter tuning was definitely the most computationally expensive and time-consuming part of the process.
 Training of the individual algorithms could take a while too.

 Later, after I presenting to the class, I read the forum for tips.
 Took suggestions for features I hadn't considered and saw that the